kelson8/kelsoncraft-plugin/README.md

 kelsoncraft-plugin
 ==================

+The download may be avaiable soon!
-This is the plugin for the kelsoncraft server
+This is the plugin for the Kelsoncraft Server